-Businesses around the world are demanding higher productivity from it's employees.
-United States has reached an all time high labour productivity as we get 4 times more work done then our grand-parents in 1950.
+Businesses around the world are demanding higher productivity from their employees.
+The United States has reached all-time high labor productivity as we get 4 times more work done then our grand-parents in 1950.

 As you may have guessed it, technology has contributed to most of our productivity.
-With softwares, information communication, data processing and automated control, it has made us smart and sophisticated workforce to our value-added enterprises.
+With softwares, information communication, data processing, and automated control, it has made us a smart and sophisticated workforce to our value-added enterprises.

 we get 4 times more work done then our grand-parents in 1950. - United States Nonfarm Labour Productivity

-Contrary to this, fashion designers are spending extra hours at work with many tasks without knowing about the solutions available for them.
+Contrary to this, fashion designers are spending extra hours at work with many tasks without knowing about the solutions available to them.
 Skills that we learned in fashion design schools are outdated.
-I meet with many fashion designers, and on one such visit to a famous fashion company, the designers were Shocked to learn the advances that technology has made to speed-up the work.
+I meet with many fashion designers, and on one such visit to a famous fashion company, the designers were Shocked to learn the advances that technology has made to speed up the work.

 Pinterest likes to say 'It's about planning your future', but it's mostly where people go to find images of interesting stuff like recipes, holiday spots, apparel, shoes, handbags, just about anything.